opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 [Read the s3_website docs](https://github.com/laurilehmijoki/s3_website) or take a look at [my site’s configuration]({{ site.source_url.repo }}), particularly [the s3_website.yml configuration file (current at time of publishing)](https://github.com/opattison/olivermakes/blob/232b52175caa18f6897f615ccc70133e78962bc2/s3_website.yml).
 One important warning here: *make sure not to commit private AWS keys to version control*.
 I used environmental variables in OS X’s Terminal to privately save my AWS [“access key ID” and “secret access key”](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) to keep them out of my site’s Git version control.

 s3_website configuration could be an article on its own, so I’ll defer to their extensive documentation.
-In any case, it’s part of [my deployment process](https://github.com/opattison/olivermakes/blob/232b52175caa18f6897f615ccc70133e78962bc2/Rakefile#L26-L44) for this site, and it *can* be done even without being a professional programmer – I’m certainly not one!
+In any case, it’s part of [my deployment process](https://github.com/opattison/olivermakes/blob/232b52175caa18f6897f615ccc70133e78962bc2/Rakefile#L26-L44) for this site, and it *can* be done even without being an experienced programmer.

 ---